mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Definition of Device Registration Response
 ```
 "response": {
-  "status":  "registration status",
+  "status":  "Registration status",
-  "digitalId": "digital id of the device a sent by the request",
+  "digitalId": "Digital id of the device a sent by the request",
   "deviceCode": "UUID RFC4122 Version 4 for the device issued by the mosip server",
-  "timestamp": "timestamp in ISO format",
+  "timestamp": "Timestamp in ISO format",
   "env": "prod/development/stage"
 }
 ```